Rodney Roloff, Senior Mortgage Advisor specializing in CASH-OUT REFINANCE loans for California Written by Rodney Roloff

 • More flexibility in accessing funds

-Cash-Out Refinance vs. Home Equity Loan
+How Does Cash-Out Refinance Compare to Home Equity Loans?

 Cash-Out Refinance: